ortus-docs/wirebox-docs/custom_dsl_builder/registering_a_custom_dsl.md

 ```

-Now I can use the ortus scope in my mappings DSL and even my annotations, isn't that cool!
+Now I can use the `ortus` DSL Namespace in my mappings DSL and even my annotations, isn't that cool!

 ```javascript
 component scope="ortus"{